gabikakol/ot-exercise/travel-budget-app/documentation/specification.md

 ## Further development
 - users interact with each other, for example splitting the costs
-- expense and trip deletion
+- edit or delete expense and trip
 - user deletion
 - currency exchange calculator
 - adding location and a picture of a trip